kelvinwop/spotnana/README.md

 # Spotnana AI Chat Assessment App

 A purpose-built AI chat application for the Spotnana frontend engineer assessment.
-This repository stays focused on the flows an assessor will actually review: BYOK prompt submission, guest/account persistence, model selection, loading and error states, and duplicate-request defense.
+This repository focuses on BYOK prompt submission, guest/account persistence, model selection, loading and error states, and duplicate-request defense.

 ## What ships in this repo